 There are several subtypes of PAH, including:

 There is currently no cure for PAH, but treatment plans can help manage symptoms and improve quality of life.
-Moreover, incorporating the above life hacks may make daily life with PAH easier.
+Moreover, incorporating the above life hacks may make daily life with this condition easier.
+Talk to your doctor about which PAH treatment may be right for you.

-On myPHteam — the social network for people with pulmonary arterial hypertension and their loved ones — more than 53,000 members come together to ask questions, give advice, and share their stories with others who understand life with PAH.
+On myPHteam, the social network for people with pulmonary arterial hypertension and their loved ones, more than 56,000 members come together to ask questions, give advice, and share their stories with others who understand life with PAH.

 Are you living with PAH?
 Do you have any tips for making daily life with PAH easier?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.